-Gina Mills (Living Seas Champion) has taken on the role of Secretary to our Marine Advisory Group - a role for which her previous professorial role at the Centre for Ecology and Hydrology has equiped her most suitably.
+Gina Mills (Living Seas Champion) has taken on the role of Chair to our Marine Advisory Group - a role for which her previous professorial role at the Centre for Ecology and Hydrology has equiped her most suitably.
 Gina provides a brief summary of the group's work for the North Wales Wildlife Trust.

 "What’s our purpose?